bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 https://www.youtube.com/watch?v=g_pwPhFvgNo

-Could you do a new hypothesis, for the same question? instead of combat viability, look at economic applications
+Could you do a new hypothesis, for the same question?
+Instead of combat viability, look at economic applications

 Could you do a new question, for the same topic?
 Why are goats still so popular, and with who?

 Could you do a new topic, with the same "style"?
-Any sort of population study could be fit to this style.
+Any sort of population could be fit to this style with enough creativity.

 ## Data